-Assessments are reviewed biennially, the last assessment for D. eleginoides was in 2019.
+Assessments are reviewed biennially, the last assessments were in 2021.

 7. Climate Change and environmental variability

 A recent summary of the potential impacts of climate change on Southern Ocean fisheries (FAO 2018) highlights the following key points:

 The Antarctic region is characterized by complex interaction of natural climate variability and anthropogenic climate change that produce high levels of variability in both physical and biological systems, including impacts on key fishery taxa such as Antarctic krill.